-The last weekend in November - Saturday 24th/Sunday 25th November in 2012.
-PLUS: Pre-conference workshops on Friday, and the Awards Dinner on Saturday night.
+The last weekend in November -PLUS: Pre-conference workshops on Friday, and the Awards Dinner on Saturday night.

 Want to know more?

 Visit www.fitex.co.nz Special rates for REPs registered exercise professionals and students studying in a REPs registered course.